Hardblock-IMSE/EIPX-Smart-NFT/README.md

 This interface is an extension of the ERC721, is compatible with the standard, and needs the ERC721 interface.
 ERC721 interface is available in https://eips.ethereum.org/EIPS/eip-721.
 Then, metadata and enumeration extensions are compatible and included in this draft.

 ## Rationale
-This SmartNFT was developed because the ERC721 standard does not define the "users" of an asset, only the "owners", and does not assign a blockchain account (BCA) address, "device", to the asset.
-Smart assets (for example IoT devices) are increasing nowdays and they are managed in a secure way if they are bound to SmartNFTs.
-SmartNFTs allow implementing a secure way to share a secret key between the owner and the device and between the user and the device, confirmed with the consensus of the blockchain.
-In this way, devices, owners, and users can ensure that they are exchanging information only with  trusted parts.
+This SmartNFT was developed because the ERC721 standard does not define the "users" of an asset, only the "owners", and does not assign a blockchain account (BCA) address, "asset", to the physical asset.
+Smart assets (for example IoT devices) are increasing nowdays and they can be managed in a secure way if they are bound to SmartNFTs.
+SmartNFTs allow implementing a secure way to share a secret key between the owner and the asset and between the user and the asset, confirmed with the consensus of the blockchain.
+In this way, assets, owners, and users can ensure that they are exchanging information only with trusted parts.

-**Secure Device bound to a SmartNFT**
+**Secure Asset Bound to a SmartNFT**

 Current non-fungible tokens are associated with passive assets, either virtual or physical things, but they do not include any standardized mechanism to bind the non-fungible token to the asset.
-Bounding assets to NFTs is interesting because the "device" can know anytime its "owner" and "user".
-The "device" is an active part in any transfer of ownership and use.
-In addition, the "device" is smart, for example to revoke orders from a non-authorized user, or to be inoperative until the authentication with the user or the owner is carried out.
+Binding assets to NFTs is interesting because the "asset" can know anytime its "owner" and "user".
+The "asset" is an active part in any transfer of ownership and use.
+In addition, the "asset" is smart, for example to revoke orders from a non-authorized user, or to be inoperative until the authentication with the user or the owner is carried out.

-**Users Management Mechanism**
+**User Management Mechanism**

 SmartNFTs allow implementing a new and useful user management mechanism.
 In the last few years many projects concerning assets sharing (for example vehicles) have been created and developed.
-We incorporate the blockchain account of the user of the token as another attribute in order to distinguish between users, who employ the asset for an expecific application, and owners, who assign the token to users.
+We incorporate the blockchain account of the user of the token as another attribute in order to distinguish between users, who employ the asset for an specific application, and owners, who assign the token to users.
 Both users and owners can be traced by the blockchain.

 **Secure Key Exchange Mechanism**

-The engagements of the device with an owner and a user are carried out after a mutual authentication protocol based on elliptic curve Diffie-Hellman key exchange protocol.
-This protocol can be employed for a key agreement between the device and its owner, in the one side, and the device and its user, in the other side.
+The engagements of the asset with an owner and a user are carried out after a mutual authentication protocol (for example based on elliptic curve Diffie-Hellman key exchange protocol).
+This protocol can be employed for a key agreement between the asset and its owner, in the one side, and the asset and its user, in the other side.

-When the SmartNFT is created or when the owmnership is transfered, the operating mode of the device defined by the token state is "Waiting for owner".
-Then, the device saves in its memory the owner BCA address.
-The owner generates a pair of keys using the elliptic curve secp256k1 and the primitive element P used on this curve: a secret key (SK<sub>OD</sub>) and a Public Key (PK<sub>OD</sub>), so that PK<sub>OD</sub> = SK<sub>OD</sub>*P. To generate the shared key between owner and device, (K<sub>O</sub>), the public key of the device, (PK<sub>dev</sub>), is employed as follows:
+When the SmartNFT is created or when the owmnership is transfered, the operating mode of the asset defined by the token state is "Waiting for owner".
+Assuming that the asset is an electronic physical asset, it saves in its memory the owner BCA address.
+The owner generates a pair of keys using the elliptic curve secp256k1 and the primitive element P used on this curve: a secret key (SK<sub>OD</sub>) and a Public Key (PK<sub>OD</sub>), so that PK<sub>OD</sub> = SK<sub>OD</sub>*P. To generate the shared key between owner and asset, (K<sub>O</sub>), the public key of the asset, (PK<sub>dev</sub>), is employed as follows:

 K<sub>O</sub>=PK<sub>dev</sub>*SK<sub>OD</sub>

 Using the function startOwnerEngagement, the owner saves PK<sub>OD</sub> and the hash of K<sub>O</sub> in the SmartNFT.
-The owner sends PK<sub>OD</sub> signed to device.
-The device checks the signature to verify the identity of the owner and calculates:
+The owner sends PK<sub>OD</sub> signed to the asset.
+The asset checks the signature to verify the identity of the owner and calculates:

 K<sub>OD</sub> = SK<sub>dev</sub>*PK<sub>OD</sub>: